| Title: | Detecting UN Sustainable Development Goals in Text |

 |

-containing the SDG hits found in the vector of documents.
-Depending on the value of output
+The function returns a tibble containing the SDG hits found in the vector of documents.
+Depending on the value of output the tibble will contain all or some of the following columns:

-where match was found.
+Index of the element in text where match was found.
 Formatted as a factor with the number of levels matching the original number of documents.

 Label of the SDG found in document.